Markhor: Relationship with the domestic goat

-Fecal samples taken from markhor and domestic goats indicate that there is a serious level of competition for food between the two species.
+Fecal samples taken from markhor and domestic goats indicate that a serious level of competition exists for food between the two species.
 The competition for food between herbivores is believed to have significantly reduced the standing crop of forage in the Himalaya–Karkoram–Hindukush ranges.
-Domestic livestock have an advantage over wild herbivores since the density of their herds often pushes their competitors out of the best grazing areas, and decreased forage availability has a negative effect on female fertility.
+Domestic livestock have an advantage over wild herbivores, since the density of their herds often pushes their competitors out of the best grazing areas, and decreased forage availability has a negative effect on female fertility.

+Genetic studies suggest that the markhor diverged early from other Capra species, making it one of the most evolutionary distinct wild goats.
+Capra falconeri forms a well-supported clade, meaning it is genetically distinct and monophyletic descended from a common ancestor not shared with other species in the genus.

 Threats

 Hunting for meat as a means of subsistence or trade in wildlife parts adds to the growing problem for wildlife managers in many countries.
-Poaching, with its indirect impacts as disturbance, increasing fleeing distances and resulting reduction of effective habitat size, is by far the most important factor threatening the survival of the markhor population.
+Poaching, with its indirect impacts as disturbance, increasing fleeing distances and resulting reduction of effective habitat size, is by far the most important factor threatening the survival of the markhor populations.
 The most important types of poachers seem to be local inhabitants, state border guards, the latter usually relying on local hunting guides, and Afghans, illegally crossing the border.
-Poaching causes fragmentation of the population into small islands where the remaining subpopulations are prone to extinction.
+Poaching causes fragmentation of the population into small islands, where the remaining subpopulations are prone to extinction.
 The markhor is a valued trophy hunting prize for its spiral horns.
-The Pakistani government issued several tags in an attempt to save the species, which since the introduction of hunting the species has seen a remarkable rebound.
+The Pakistani government issued several tags in an attempt to save the species, which since the introduction of hunting, the species has seen a remarkable rebound.
 The continuing declines of markhor populations finally caught the attention of the international community.

 Hunting

-In British India, markhor were considered to be among the most challenging game species, because of the danger involved in stalking and pursuing them in high, mountainous terrain.
+In British India, the markhor was considered to be among the most challenging game species, because of the danger involved in stalking and pursuing it in mountainous terrain.
 According to Arthur Brinckman in his The Rifle in Cashmere, "a man who is a good walker will never wish for any finer sport than ibex or markhoor shooting".
-Elliot Roosevelt wrote of how he shot two markhor in 1881, his first on 8 July, his second on 1 August.
-Although it is illegal to hunt markhor in Afghanistan, they have been traditionally hunted in Nuristan and Laghman Provinces, and this may have intensified during the War in Afghanistan.
-In Pakistan, hunting markhor is legal as part of a conservation process: expensive hunting licenses are available from the Pakistani government that allow the hunting of old markhors, which are no longer good for breeding purposes.
-In India, it is illegal to hunt markhor but they are poached for food and for their horns, which are thought to have medicinal properties.
-Markhor have also been successfully introduced to private game ranches in Texas.
-Unlike the aoudad, blackbuck, nilgai, ibex, and axis deer, however, markhor have not escaped in sufficient numbers to establish free-range wild populations in Texas.
+Elliott Roosevelt I wrote of how he shot two markhor in 1881, his first on 8 July, his second on 1 August.

+Although hunting markhor in Afghanistan is illegal, it has been traditionally hunted in Nuristan and Laghman Provinces, and this may have intensified during the War in Afghanistan.
+In Pakistan, hunting markhor is legal as part of a conservation process; expensive hunting licenses are available from the Pakistani government that allow the hunting of old markhors, which are no longer good for breeding purposes.
+In India, hunting markhor is illegal, but it is poached for food and for its horns, which are thought to have medicinal properties.

+The markhor is listed as near threatened on the IUCN Red List; as of 2013, the population was estimated at 5,800 individuals that was projected to be stable in view of ongoing conservation efforts.